 I’m totally into alternative therapies and love acoustic guitar, female memoir writers, and my old white Macbook.
 My favorite sound is a freshly sharpened pencil scratching across the page.
 I love romantic comedies, watching Sunday afternoon football with the family, and our little local independent movie theater.

-My daily meditation is a walk in the woods with our rescue dog, Ed.
-Four years ago after going gluten free, I discovered that I’d been, pretty much, kind of sick my whole life.
-I’d have 10 more dogs, a flock of chickens, 2 miniature donkeys, and maybe a few sheep, if only my hubby would stop saying no. But I love him anyway, and date nights usually find us sitting side by side on bar stools sipping margaritas!
+My daily meditation is a walk in the woods with our pup, Georgie Girl.
+Seven years ago after gluten-free, I discovered that I’d been, pretty much, kind of sick my whole life.
+I’d have 10 more dogs, a flock of chickens, 2 miniature donkeys, and maybe a few sheep, if only my hubby would stop saying no. But I’m crazy about him anyway, and date nights usually find us sitting side by side on bar stools sipping margaritas!
 As soon as my kids were born, I knew my greatest teachers had arrived and I continue to learn from them both everyday.

 And yet, amazing teachers that they are, somewhere along the line, I so completely surrendered my whole self – body, mind and spirit – into their lives, that forgot who I was, what I loved, and what I wanted to do with my life.
 Since coming to that realization, I’ve been going about the amazing process of unwinding my life from theirs and remembering and discovering what I love.